PuszkaPotato/valheim-mod-incompatibility-fix/README.md

 ``[Error  :   BepInEx] Could not load [Almost Perfect Mod 1.0.0] because it is incompatible with: com.puszkapotato.aperfectmod``

 Go [Here](#how-to-remove-incompatibility-hex-editing) if you want to get to the how-to.
+Go [Here] if you want to watch a video guide.

 If you want to know why it happens keep reading what's below.